 - Carry out regular property inspections – visit the property regularly and be alert for signs of extra occupancy.

-- Maintain a good relationship with the neighbours – nosey neighbours are usually the first people to spot when something is amiss.
-Don’t dismiss them as interfering busybodies: if they tell you extra people appear to be living in the property or it’s suddenly very noisy, investigate.
+- Maintain a good relationship with the neighbours – neighbours are usually the first people to spot when something is amiss.
+If they tell you extra people appear to be living in the property or it’s suddenly very noisy, investigate.

 - Act fast if you discover your tenant has illegally sub-let the property.
 Pay them a visit and check on things.
 Talk to them and politely warn them they will be evicted if they don’t remove the sub-tenant.
 If they are uncooperative or you can’t find them, inform the relevant authorities and start eviction proceedings.